Tree Trimming & Shrub Trimming

 Older shrubs often grow out of proportion with their surroundings and may have large amounts of unproductive wood.
 Older shrubs receive rejuvenation pruning provided they still have sufficient vigor and are growing in a favorable location.

 After the initial pruning at planting, hedges need to be pruned often.
 Once the hedge reaches the desired height, new growth needs to be pruned every 6 to 8 inches.
 Hedges may be pruned two to three times a year to keep them dense and attractive.

 Let the Pros Handle the Pruning

-Contact us to schedule tree trimming & hedge pruning services on a one-time or recurring basis.
+Contact us to schedule shrub trimming, tree or hedge pruning services as a one-time service or on a recurring basis.
 Our pruning specialists will keep your trees & shrubs healthy, beautiful, and safe.